raspberrypilearning/pick-your-favourite/en/step_4.md

 Paste them inside the `option2` function.

-Edit the lines to be about your second option, the football example looked like this (with Manchester City's results instead of Liverpool's):
+Edit the lines of text so they are about your second option.
+The football example looked like this (with Manchester City's results instead of Liverpool's):

 --- code ---
 ---